 With Infrastructure for Windows, you can monitor not only individual servers, but understand how your service performs as a whole.
 The Windows agent can run on your own hardware, or in cloud systems such as Amazon EC2 or Windows Azure.
 Infrastructure supports Windows Server and many Linux distributions.
 Before installation, review the Compatibility and requirements.

-You can also install the Windows agent with Puppet.
+You can also install the Windows agent with Chef.

 Install for Windows Server